-The Office of Faculty Affairs welcomes you to the Drexel University community.
-We offer this guidebook as a resource for international faculty and their families to assist in the transition to the Drexel community and Philadelphia area.
-This information is intended to help you and your family to participate fully in the community and, in conjunction with other resources and services provided by our office, facilitate continued personal and professional growth.
-I encourage you to contact our office with your thoughts and suggestions, and invite you to attend our upcoming events that support your work.
+We offer this guidebook for international faculty and their families to assist in the transition to the Drexel community and Philadelphia area.
+This information is intended to help you and your family to fully participate in the community and, in conjunction with other resources and services provided by our office, facilitate continued personal and professional growth.

 CITY OF PHILADELPHIA – SOME FACTS AND HISTORY